Explaining Generalization Power of a DNN Using Interactive Concepts: Explaining Generalization Using Concepts

-Then, we conducted experiments to compare the learning speeds of interactive concepts between DNNs with different generalization powers.
-Experimental settings were the same as in paragraphs for Claim 1, which used different ratios $\rho$ of noise labels to train DNNs that were over-fitted at different levels.
-We trained AlexNet, ResNet-20 and VGG-11 with different ratios $\rho=0,0.05,0.1,0.2,0.3$ of incorrect labels on the MNIST dataset and the CIFAR-10 dataset.
-Figure~\ref{fig:iou} shows that a less over-fitted DNN usually exhibited a higher $Sim^{(m,t)}$ in early epochs for low-order interactive concepts.
-It meant that DNNs with a strong generalization power usually learned low-order interactive concepts more quickly.
+Then, we conducted experiments to compare the learning speeds of interactive concepts between aforementioned DNNs with different ratios of label noise.
+Figure~\ref{fig:iou} shows that a DNN trained with less label noise usually exhibited a higher { $\text{Sim}^{(m,t)}$} for low-order interactive concepts.
+It meant that DNNs trained with less label noise usually learned low-order interactive concepts more quickly.